dotnet/docs-maui/docs/get-started/installation.md

 ---
 title: "Install Visual Studio 2022 and Visual Studio Code to develop cross-platform apps using .NET MAUI"
-description: "Learn how to install Visual Studio 2022 and Visual Studio Code with the .NET MAUI extension to develop native, cross-platform apps using .NET MAUI." ms.date: 06/12/2024
+description: "Learn how to install Visual Studio 2022 and Visual Studio Code with the .NET MAUI extension to develop native, cross-platform apps using .NET MAUI." ms.date: 11/12/2024
+monikerRange: ">=net-maui-9.0"
 ---

 # Installation

-Developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps requires Visual Studio 2022 17.8 or greater, or the latest Visual Studio Code with the .NET MAUI extension.
+Developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps requires Visual Studio 2022 17.12 or greater, or the latest Visual Studio Code with the .NET MAUI extension.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vswin)
 <!-- markdownlint-enable MD025 -->

-To start developing native, cross-platform .NET MAUI apps on Windows, install Visual Studio 2022 17.8 or greater by following the [installation](#installation) steps.
+To start developing native, cross-platform .NET MAUI apps on Windows, install Visual Studio 2022 17.12 or greater by following the [installation](#installation) steps.

 ## Prerequisites

-- Visual Studio 2022 17.8 or greater.
+- Visual Studio 2022 17.12 or greater.
 For information about supported operating systems, hardware, supported languages, and additional requirements and guidance, see [Visual Studio 2022 System Requirements](/visualstudio/releases/2022/system-requirements).

 To build, sign, and deploy .NET MAUI apps for iOS, you'll also need: